eegg/school-policies-and-procedures/src/admissions.rst

 This may occur when:

 * The child has reached the age limit.
 * Failure to register for 5 days without contact or prior notification.
-* If, despite best efforts, a child fails to settle, the contract may be terminated with immediate effect at the sole discretion of the Nursery Manager.
-* Guardians wishing to terminate their registration must give four weeks notice in writing to the Nursery Manager
+* Guardians wishing to terminate their registration must give a term's notice in writing (as agreed in the Terms & Conditions) to the Nursery Manager